Disorders Involving Cytotoxic Antibodies (Type II Reactions) in Cats

 Treatment is often continued for 1 to 3 months after the platelet counts return to normal.
 Some cats have persistent decreases in platelets even with drug treatment.
 If this is the case with your pet, you and your veterinarian will want to discuss longterm treatment and maintenance options.

 Pemphigus foliaceus is an uncommon autoimmune disease that affects the skin.
 It is rare in cats.
 The cause of this malfunction of the immune system is usually not known.
 One theory is that the skin is somehow altered, making it appear “foreign” to the immune system.
 In the case of pemphigus, the immune system produces antibodies against the “glue” that normally keeps skin cells (keratinocytes) attached to one another.
 White blood cells move in causing further damage, and the keratinocytes break apart from each other, forming pimples or crusted areas.
 Veterinarians frequently prescribe corticosteroids for initial treatment of pemphigus, but other immunosuppressive drugs may be added if there is no response.

 Myasthenia gravis is an autoimmune neuromuscular disease; it is rarely seen in cats.
 Weakness and lack of muscle control are the primary signs.
 Affected animals produce antibodies to certain nerve receptors and destroy them.
-Your veterinarian will prescribe drugs to control this disease (see Immune Disorders of Dogs: Myasthenia Gravis).
+Your veterinarian will prescribe drugs to control this disease (Veterinary.heading on page Disorders Involving Cytotoxic Antibodies (Type II Reactions) in Dogs : Myasthenia Gravis).